Orange Ginger Grain-Free Granola (Gluten-Free, Paleo + Vegan)

 I’ve told you guys soooo many times about my favorite breakfast: yogurt, granola, and berries.
 I could eat it pretty much everyday – it’s one of those meals I just don’t get sick of.

-One of the reasons I probably don’t get sick of it is the wide variety of yogurts and granola I can use, and allll the various delicious flavor possibilities!
+One of the reasons I probably don’t get sick of it is the wide variety of yogurts and granola I can use.
+So many delicious flavor possibilities!
 The options are pretty much endless – as well represented by the wide variety of granola recipes on my site.

 Usually when I run out of a batch of granola, it’s inspiration to create a new recipe, with new flavors.
 Sometimes the inspiration comes from delicious yogurt instead though!